neondatabase/website/content/docs/reference/glossary.md

 ### Branch

 A [copy-on-write](#copy-on-write) clone of a Neon project's primary branch or previously created child branch.
 A branch can be created from the current or past state of the parent branch.
 A branch created from the current state of the parent branch includes the databases and roles that existed in the parent branch at the time of branch creation.
 A branch created from a past state of the parent branch includes the databases and roles that existed in the past state.
 The data in a branch can be modified independently from its originating data.
 See [Branching](/docs/introduction/branching).
-Each branch has a dedicated [compute endpoint](#compute-endpoint), which is the compute instance associated with the branch.
 Connecting to a database in a branch requires connecting via the branch's compute endpoint.
 For more information, see [Connect to a branch](/docs/manage/branches#connect-to-a-branch).

 ### Branching